Bridge House, Ambleside

 Be aware that Bridge House is extremely popular when it is open - in part because Ambleside is such a busy place in summer and thronged with tourists.
 Most of those tourists eventually pass by Bridge House and pop in for a quick look around.
 And it will be a quick look, for the two rooms are incredibly small.

 It is astonishing to think of a family living at Bridge House.
-There are just 2 rooms, one at ground level and one above.
+There are just two rooms, one at ground level and one above.

 The ground-level room has a cast-iron range against one wall, inserted in the Victorian period.
 The fireplace occupies the space where the original 17th-century doorway used to be.
 There are a pair of rush-seat chairs and a traditional woven basket on the floor with several sets of clogs.
 Tucked into the wall space behind the door is a tall cupboard.
 There are small windows on both sides, overlooking the beck.